Himalayan13/EdTech-RAG-Bot/README.md

 Now, interact with your chatbot in the browser! 🎉

 🧪 Future Enhancements
+✅ Website Integration
-✅ Website Integration: Seamlessly embed the chatbot into any ed-tech website, allowing students to get answers without leaving the platform.
+Seamlessly embed the chatbot into any ed-tech website, allowing students to get answers without leaving the platform.

-✅ Admin-Controlled Knowledge Upload:
+✅ Admin-Controlled Knowledge Upload
 Feature Overview: Enable admins to update the chatbot’s knowledge base directly from the frontend.

 How It Works:
 🔹 Admin uploads a CSV file with new FAQs and answers.
 🔹 The system automatically processes, cleans, and vectorizes the data.